reposense/RepoSense/docs/user_guide.md

 - Start Tags (`@@author YOUR_GITHUB_ID`)
 - End Tags (`@@author`)

-Below are some examples (stolen from Collate's User Guide):
+Below are some examples (by the courtesy of Collate's User Guide):

 ![author tags](images/add-author-tags.png)